Borda/Borda/README.md

 ### Hi there 👋 ![Visit counter](https://komarev.com/ghpvc/?username=borda&color=green)

-I am working in Machine learning and Data science for several years.
+I have been working in Machine learning and Data science for several years.
 I have done my Ph.D. in Medical Imaging.
-I have gained practical experience while working for a few IT companies as a consultant, data scientist, or research engineer.
-Actually, I am focusing on exploring interesting world problems and solving them with state-of-the-art techniques.
+I have gained practical experience working for a few IT companies as a consultant, data scientist, or research engineer.
+I am focusing on exploring interesting world problems and solving them with state-of-the-art techniques.

 **Academic track:** I have [published](https://scholar.google.com/citations?user=0MFN7VkAAAAJ) several journal articles and papers on international conferences such as ISBI, ICIP, ACCV, and MICCAI workshops.
-I am also a [reviewer](https://www.webofscience.com/wos/author/record/C-7457-2014) for these conferences and some other IEEE journals.
+I am also a [reviewer](https://www.webofscience.com/wos/author/record/C-7457-2014) for these conferences and other IEEE journals.
 I was the main organizer of the [ANHIR challenge](https://anhir.grand-challenge.org/).

-**Developer track:** I have created several [open-source](https://ossinsight.io/analyze/Borda) python packages, and I am a leading contributor to `PyTorch-Lightning` and other Lightning projects.
-I also actively participate in other well-known projects like `auto-sklearn`, `yolov5`, `dipy`, etc. with writing code, reporting issues, building CI/CD, and reviewing PRs.
+**Developer track:** I have created several [open-source](https://ossinsight.io/analyze/Borda) Python packages, and I am a leading contributor to `PyTorch-Lightning` and other Lightning projects.
+I also actively participate in other well-known projects like `auto-sklearn`, `yolov5`, `dipy`, etc., with writing code, reporting issues, building CI/CD, and reviewing PRs.

 **Manager track:** I led a small team while developing a video analysis tool.
 I have been leading & managing the Lightning team responsible for our open-source projects.